Goppen/FA-Getting-and-Cleaning-Data/CodeBook.md

 datasetx: binds X_train with X_test by the rows.
 datasety: binds y_train with y_test by the rows.
 subject:  binds subject_train with subject_test by the rows.
-DataSet1: binds the previosly created data set: subject, datasety, datasetx (in that order) by the columns.
+DataSet1: binds the previosly created data sets: subject, datasety, datasetx (in that order) by the columns.
 Finally creating one data set.

 # 2) Identify and keep only the variables mean() and std().